bnossum/midgetv/README.md

 `ICE40UP5K-SG48I` `upduino2`        | 379 | 4 | 2 | 28 | Most options enabled.

 Note that "Auto lut cascade" must be off in the placer option of iCEcube2.
-This is due to the Lattice preference files where "set_cascading" is used to reduce the size of the core.
+This is due to the [Lattice preference file](hwtst/upduino2/iCEcube2_flow/mytop_pcf_sbt.pcf) where "set_cascading" is used to reduce the size of the core.

 ##### Highlevel morse example
 With iCEcube2 for compilation (Synplify Pro as synthesis tool), we get the following: